ckaestne/cmujuggling/festival/index.md

 There will be workshops.
 For reference, here is last year's schedule: [https://docs.google.com/spreadsheets/d/1N-YvaerTNzKkdIFDeTtNPbHvfz_v5VzUQssqL1YxB_w/edit?gid=0#gid=0](https://docs.google.com/spreadsheets/d/1N-YvaerTNzKkdIFDeTtNPbHvfz_v5VzUQssqL1YxB_w/edit?gid=0#gid=0)

-For **absolute beginners**, we teach anybody how to start juggling at the front desk throughout the entire festival (no entrance fee required, no prior experience required, open to the general public).
+For **absolute beginners**, we teach anybody how to start juggling at the front desk throughout the entire festival (free, no gym fee required, no prior experience required, open to the general public).
 For those who want to go beyond the basics, we have more *beginner-friendly workshops* throughout the weekend.

 Interested in teaching a workshop?
 [Let us know](https://forms.gle/GN35Lmzq8WMMTxYy7).